westandskif/rate-mirrors/README.md

 ## Usage

 - format is: `rate-mirrors {base options} sub-command {sub-command options}`
-- run `rate-mirrors help` to see base options
+- run `rate-mirrors help` to see base options, which go before sub-command
-- run `rate-mirrors arch --help` to see the `arch` sub-command options
+- run `rate-mirrors arch --help` to see e.g. `arch` sub-command options, which go after sub-command
 - it doesn't need root, but if you wish just pass `--allow-root` option.

 ### There are three sub-commands: